graphql/graphql-spec/spec/Section 2 -- Language.md

 }
 ```

-Since the top level of a query is a field, it also can be given an alias:
+The fields at the top level of an operation can also be given an alias:

 ```graphql example
 {